algolia/kubernetes-hands-on/09-cronjob/README.md

 ## `Job`

-If you need to run a one time job, you can use the `Job` in k8s.
+If you need to run a one time job, you can use the `Job` in Kubernetes.
 In fact the `CronJob` will start a `Job` for you at the scheduled interval.

 ```yml
 apiVersion: batch/v1